Written by Jack Calvin;

-Editor's note: this book was originally published in 1936; it is the second edition version, updated and released in 1983, that features several wood engraving illustrations by DeArmond.
-This was the first book published by Old Harbor Press, first established in 1976 and located within Old Harbor Books; Sitka, Alaska.
+Editor's note: this book was originally published in 1936; it is the second edition version, updated and newly released in 1983, that features several wood engraving illustrations by DeArmond.
+It was the first book published by Old Harbor Press, first established in 1976 and located within Old Harbor Books in Sitka, Alaska.

 This book was hand set in 12-point Bembo type, printed on an Original Heidelberg platen press.
 Three thousand five hundred copies are paper bound.
 A special hard cover edition, signed by the artist, is printed on Rives Heavy Weight paper.
 It has Canson end sheets, and is quarter bound by Margaret Calvin in Kennett book cloth and Ingres Antique paper.